TetherOne/course-system/README.md

 which will provide courses on various topics.
-Unlike existing analogues such as Moodle, this project has a more convenient structure of educational materials and improved interaction between teacher and student, namely automatic testing of tests, automatic setting of results
+Unlike existing analogues such as Moodle, this project has a more convenient structure of educational materials and improved interaction between teacher and student, namely automatic testing of tests, automatic setting of results.

 ### Technologies
 - Django + DRF